ak545/dns-domain-expiration-checker/README.md

 Send email via SSL (default is False)
 This is an additional option for --email-to.

+** -auth, --email-auth**

+Send email via authenticated SMTP (default is False) This is an additional option for --email-to.

 **-starttls, --email-starttls**

 Send email via STARTTLS (default is False)